-JUST AS SIBLING VIRTUOSOS, like tennis’ Williams sisters, burst onto the sports world, sibling performers have a way of conquering classical music.
+JUST AS SIBLING VIRTUOSOS like tennis’ Williams sisters burst onto the sports world, sibling performers have a way of conquering classical music.
 The MCO has a history of introducing local audiences to talented young soloists, and with this concert we welcome the spectacular Bruno sisters, Yolanda (violin) and Carmen (cello) performing a Vivaldi concerto for violin and cello.

-• 1-hour in-person matinee 1.00pm Sep 28th (incl. online) | $36 Adult | $34 Senior | $15 Under-30
+1-hour in-person matinee 1.00pm Sep 28th (incl. online) | $36 Adult | $34 Senior | $15 Under-30

 Buy 7.30pm Sep 28th in-person ticket (incl. online) | $36 Adult | $34 Senior | $15 Under-30

-• Buy Sep 28th concert online-only ticket | $25 Household ticket
+• Buy Sep 28th concert online-only ticket (available to view Nov 17th) | $25 Household ticket

 Yolanda Bruno, a violinist with the Toronto Symphony Orchestra, has been praised for her “total control of her instrument” (La Presse) and was recently named on CBC’s 30 Canadian Classical Musicians under 30.
-Her sister, a cellist with Quebec Symphony Orchestra, is one of Canada’s most exciting emerging artists: a soloist, chamber musician, and orchestral player who’s performed across Europe and the Americas.
+Carmen, a cellist with Quebec Symphony Orchestra, is one of Canada’s most exciting emerging artists: a soloist, chamber musician, and orchestral player who’s performed across Europe and the Americas.

 At this concert, the sisters perform Charles Cozens’ Eligie and Vivaldi’s Concerto for Violin, Cello, and Strings, a scintillating example of why Vivaldi is still considered one of the greatest composers of string concerti.
 Also on this program, we’ll hear Bach’s bombastic Brandenburg Concerto No. 1, Stravinsky’s bold, mischievous Pulcinella Suite, and a reprise performance of Julian Grant’s riveting Jump Cuts.

 The concerts begin at 1.00pm and 7.30pm on Wednesday, September 28th, in Westminster United Church, 745 Westminster at Maryland.
+There will be no intermission for this concert.
 Casual tickets will be available 10 August 2022 here and on MCO’s Ticketline at 204-783-7377.